COS301-SE-2021/Midi-Interpretation/README.md

 ## Demonstrations

+The following give a chronology of program development: focusing on the development of particular subsystems at any one time.
 For a demonstration of how to use the appropriate system functions, please consider watching the latest demonstration.

 * :tv: [Demonstration 1](https://drive.google.com/file/d/1u3yPmhA9ue9AsGq7qqYW6PU98itxFXpb/view)